kylegenova/best-of-many/readme.md

 [gur]: http://www.gurobi.com/downloads/download-center

 Next, download the following zips/archives:
-+ The [Concorde TSP-Solver][cc] command-line executabl.
++ The [Concorde TSP-Solver][cc] command-line executable.
 Select the 'windows-cygwin' version.
 + Kolmogorov's [blossomV][bV] code for computing minimum perfect matchings.
 + [Triangle][tri], a library for generating exact delaunay triangulations.
 It is used both by blossomV and by Best-of-Many.
 + [Eigen][eig], a Linear Algebra Library.